Mad Dog

 New Monsal Dale conservation area established

-A new Woodland Conservation Management area has recently been established in Monsal Dale by English Heritage.
+A NEW WOODLAND Conservation Management area has recently been established in Monsal Dale by English Heritage.

 As the Ravine WoodLIFE site explains, Monsal Dale has already been "designated a Site of Special Scientific Interest (SSSI)", as well as a "Special Area of Conservation (SAC) (1) and now forms part of a Europe wide network of over 14,000 high quality conservation sites called Natura 2000."
 This new conservation status is intended to "protect and enhance the internationally important wildlife habitats" throughout the valley.